 If you have been sexually assaulted, help is available.
 Call the National Sexual Assault Hotline at 1-800-656-HOPE (4673) or chat online.
 Whether you’re looking for support, information, advice, or a referral, trained support specialists at the National Sexual Assault Hotline are ready to help.

-Your Adoption Coordinator will work one-on-one with you as you share information about yourself.
-It’s important to share info such as your health history and about your baby’s father.
-This info will be helpful not only to the adoptive couple you choose but also to your child as they grow up.
+Your Adoption Coordinator will work one-on-one with you as you share information about yourself, your health history, and your baby’s father.
+This information can help the adoptive family you choose and may also be valuable to your child in the future.

-Just as you had control over making your adoption plan, how things are handled in the hospital and when you deliver is also up to you.
-Your Adoption Coordinator at Lifetime will present you with your various choices for your hospital plan, including who is allowed to see and hold your baby and who’s allowed to be in the delivery room.
-She will let you know what to expect during your hospital stay.
+Just as you had control over making your adoption plan, how things are handled in the hospital and during delivery is also up to you.
+Your Adoption Coordinator at Lifetime will walk you through your choices for your hospital plan, including who is allowed to see and hold your baby and who can be in the delivery room.
+She’ll also help you know what to expect during your hospital stay.

 Lifetime has helped many women as they decide if an adoption plan is right for their babies.
 With all this experience, we understand the fears and emotions you might have right now and your adoption questions.
 Lifetime is here to give you honest info about adoption and the resources you need to make this decision.